 - It is usually localised but if systemic candidiasis occurs in someone who is not known to be immunologically compromised, it is important to look for a cause such as AIDS or a malignancy of cells of the immune system.

-- Effective treatment for candida has been around for many years.
+- Effective treatment for candida has been available for many years.

 Claims About Systemic Candidiasis

 Nevertheless, it is easy to find websites that claim to have an entirely different take on systemic candidiasis.
 I start with one called Health Highway as my first offering of what utter rubbish is available to the unsuspecting user online.
 Since I wrote this, it has been removed but similar sites are available and one is listed in the “further resources” section.
 According to the Health Highway: